 - If granted, an Expungement allows a person who has been previously convicted of a misdemeanor or certain felonies to reopen their case and set aside the conviction.
 Withdraw their plea of “guilty”, enter a plea of “not guilty”, and close the case without a conviction.
 The Penal Code sections that govern this action are 1203.4 and 1203.4a.

 Granting of an Expungement does not remove the case entirely from your record.
 The arrest and charges will still exist and you must disclose the conviction in any direct question contained in any application for public office, for licensure by state or local agency or for contact with the California State Lottery.

 - Petition for Dismissal: Transmittal and Agency Review

 - Can I make payments or work off my fine?

-- If you need time to pay your ticket, payment plans are available through California Service Bureau.
+- If you need time to pay your ticket, payment plans are available through GC Services.
 You must be referred by the Court for a payment plan before you can begin making payments.
 A $35.00 administrative fee will be added.
 Arrangements for working off all or a portion of the fine would be made through the Court's collection agency.
 A financial evaulation will be held and if found eligible, you will be referred to the Court for placement.